numpy/numpy/doc/neps/nep-0026-missing-data-summary.rst

-If we go this route of writing up a decision process which includes such a dispute resolution mechanism, I think the meat of it should be a roadmap that potential contributers and developers can follow to gain influence over NumPy.
+If we go this route of writing up a decision process which includes such a dispute resolution mechanism, I think the meat of it should be a roadmap that potential contributors and developers can follow to gain influence over NumPy.
 NumPy development needs broad support beyond code contributions, and tying influence in the project to contributions seems to me like it would be a good way to encourage